AIOps-Lab-NKU/SlowSight/README.md

 ---
 ### 1.7 Demo Video

-Our demo video is located in the assets folder and is available for you to download and view
+Our demo video is located in the assets folder and is available for you to download and view.

 ---